 To test this solution, we ran a pilot at Constellation Brands where we manually paired up 40 employers to have lunch together.
 Using a pre-survey to ask about basic information like their interests, job title, and years in the company.
 Then use those data to pair people up.
 An email was sent a week earlier to notify the test subjects about the pairing and gave them a time frame to have lunch together.
 91% of the employees who were matched actually went to lunch.
 The employees then were asked to take a post-survey for us to gather feedback.
 We concluded four takeaways:

-After the experiement, I am able to map out the structure of the app.
-I first hand sketched a low-fi prototype, from here it was a back and forth of testing and refining.
-Until the flow is well established I moved to figma to create a high-fi prototype.
+After the experiment, I have a basic idea of how the app should function, so I began to map out the structure of the app.
+I first hand-sketched a low-fi prototype, from here it was a back and forth of testing and refining.
+Until the flow is well established I moved to Figma to create a high-fi prototype.

 Copyright © 2020 Lily Wang.
 All Rights Reserved.